Artshelfdocs

 Workflow summary

 Clean trashes; Purge deletes.
-Cleanup quarantines artifacts into Artshelf trash, and only a separate, separately reviewed purge plan removes them for good — a second approval boundary before destructive deletion.
+Cleanup quarantines artifacts into Artshelf trash, and only a separately reviewed purge plan or exact approved trash-purge bundle removes them for good - a second approval boundary before destructive deletion.

 Operating principles